Bookmark & Share

 Category Archives: Herbal Supplements in Kidney Disease/Failure

-I do not recommend any particular supplements for my patients with chronic kidney disease (CKD).
-I do recommend the DASH diet for my patients with Stage 1, 2, or 3 CKD.
-For Stage 4 and 5, I commonly use recommendations … Continue reading →
+I do not advocate most supplements for my patients with chronic kidney disease (CKD).
+I do recommend that patients with CKD take a calcium supplement with Vitamin D. I generally advocate for taking about 600 to 1000 milligrams of calcium … Continue reading →